linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Continental Illinois Case(1).md

 Despite these actions, Continental's condition deteriorated throughout 1982.
 Many of its energy loans that had performed well and been extremely profitable in the 1970s and well into 1981 were now serious collection problems.

-Nonperforming assets at the holding company level, which totaled  \$653 million at the end of 1981, grew to\$ 844 million at the end of the first quarter of 1982.
+Nonperforming assets at the holding company level, which totaled  \$653 million at the end of 1981, grew to \$844 million at the end of the first quarter of 1982.
 While most of these nonperforming assets were concentrated in real estate loans and nonenergy-related corporate loans through the first quarter of 1982, this changed dramatically in the following quarters when a number of energy loans were nonperforming.
 By the end of 1982, close to half (over \$900 million) of Continental's nonperforming assets were energy-related.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/67194422-6ff0-41fc-80f2-cb3b2297a24f/8960a782c8bfa508545b9996ceaa350e7e52617419cb1ea3910c2545f3ff1db9.jpg)
 Source:OCC